Taxel/PlexTraktSync/README.md

   [pipenv]: https://pipenv.pypa.io/

 ## Setup
-- Run `python3 -m plex_trakt_sync`.

-  - At first run you will be asked to setup Trakt and Plex access.
-  Follow the instructions, your credentials and API keys will be stored in `.env` and `.pytrakt.json` files.
-  If you have [2 Factor Authentication enabled on Plex](https://support.plex.tv/articles/two-factor-authentication/#toc-1:~:text=Old%20Third%2DParty%20Apps%20%26%20Tools), you can append the code to your password.

-  - You will also be asked to connect to Trakt by creating a new API app:
+  - You will need to create a Trakt API app if you do not already have one:
     - Visit https://trakt.tv/oauth/applications/new
     - Give it a meaningful name
     - Enter `urn:ietf:wg:oauth:2.0:oob` as the redirect url
     - You can leave Javascript origins and the Permissions checkboxes blank

+  - Run `python3 -m plex_trakt_sync`.

+  - At first run you will be asked to setup Trakt and Plex access.
+  Follow the instructions, your credentials and API keys will be stored in `.env` and `.pytrakt.json` files.
+  If you have [2 Factor Authentication enabled on Plex](https://support.plex.tv/articles/two-factor-authentication/#toc-1:~:text=Old%20Third%2DParty%20Apps%20%26%20Tools) you can append the code to your password.

 - Cronjobs can be optionally used on Linux or macOS to run the script at set intervals.
   For example, to run this script in a cronjob every two hours: